top of page

 What is it..?

-The Rokujurigoe-kaido, literally: "The over-235km-road", is an ancient trail that was once the heart of the commercial, religious and administrative activities of the Shonai region.
-The first mention of the Rokujurigoe-kaido goes back 1200 years ago.
+The Rokujurigoe-kaido (direct translation: “The Over-235km-road”), is an ancient trail that was once the heart of commercial, religious and administrative activities of the Shonai region.
+The first mention of the Rokujurigoe-kaido goes back 1,200 years.
 It connected Tsuruoka, Oami village, Tamugimata village, Mt.
 Yudono to Sagae, and even Yamagata city.
-Even if its name says it is "235 kilometers long", the practicable part of the path is only 44km long nowadays.
-It is still a very challenging trekking experience even for professional hikers.
+Although its name says it is "235 kilometers long,” the passable part of the path is only 44km long nowadays; what remains is a very challenging trekking experience—even for professional hikers.

-Because the Dewa Sanzan pilgrims in the Tohoku region mainly used it to visit Mt.
+Because the Dewa Sanzan pilgrims in the Tohoku region mainly used this route to visit Mt.
 Yudono, it is also called "Yudono-michi" ("the path to Mt.
 Yudono").
-But at the time, any travelers used the Rokujurigoe-kaido; the lords of the Shonai clan even took it to go to the capital every time the Shogun called them back by their side.
+At the time, however, any traveler would have used the Rokujurigoe-kaido; the lords of the Shonai clan even took it to get to the capital any time the Shogun called them back by their side.

 SELECT YOUR COURSE: